nyh-workshop/Custom-ROM-Sup-Game-Box-400in1/HowToDumpTheROM.md

     ![RP2040 romdumper](images/rp2040_romdump_schematic.png)

 7. The breakout board needed to be **filed at its four corners**.
 Do it gently, do not file off too much of the corners!
-Look at the red rectangles in the picture:
+Look at the red rectangles in the picture for reference:

     ![file off breakout corners](images/file_the_breakout_corners.jpg)